Typeform/foreyes/README.md

 ## Running the tests

-While the [pages are being served](#serving-pages), execute `katt visual-test-for <component-folder-name>`.
+While the [pages are being served](#serving-pages), execute `katt visual-test-for -- --component <component-folder-name>`.
 Pay no mind to the opening browsers, that's expected.

 This should output three screenshots:
 * Chrome screenshot as the baseline (we assume developers develop in Chrome and thus Chrome visuals are correct)